 The most severe complication affecting the kidneys, called scleroderma renal crisis (SRC), occurs in about 5% of SSc patients.
 The main sign is an increase in blood pressure.
 This may be accompanied by shortness of breath, headaches, vision changes or an altered state of consciousness.
 Patients experiencing this complication usually require temporary, or sometimes permanent dialysis.
 It should be noted that those who take steroids (e.g. Prednisone) or have diffuse skin involvement are at greater risk of developing SRC.

 Heart problems caused by scleroderma may be due to direct issues from scleroderma or indirect issues to the heart from either scleroderma-related lung issues or high blood pressure.
 Patients who have heart involvement may experience increased tiredness, feel easily short of breath, or notice abnormal heartbeats.

 Some patients may lose a significant amount of weight, while others will experience a persistent pruritus (itchy skin).

 Arthritis (joint pain and swelling) and muscle weakness may also occur.

 Fatigue and depression decrease the ability to carry out daily activities and reduces the quality of life.

 Since each case is unique, no two patients will follow the same course of the disease.

 Main symptoms reported by patients

-In a recent study, a list of 69 symptoms was submitted to patients to assess their frequency and severity.
+In a study (Taillefer et al., 2010), a list of 69 symptoms was submitted to patients to assess their frequency and severity.
 The five most frequently self-reported symptoms were fatigue, Raynaud’s phenomenon, stiffness in the hands, joint pain and difficulty in making a fist.

-The most bothersome symptoms were reported as fatigue, trouble sleeping, joint pain, difficulty concentrating, and difficult in making a fist (Taillefer e al., 2010).
+The most bothersome symptoms were reported as fatigue, trouble sleeping, joint pain, difficulty concentrating, and difficult in making a fist.